-- 1.1.1 The application site is a 1.9ha area of agricultural land located within the Green Belt.
-Overhead power lines associated with the existing 4.3ha electricity substation to the northwest, pass over the site from north to south.
-A tree belt forms the northern boundary of the site with the existing substation beyond. - 1.1.2 The area immediately to the south and east is open agricultural land, with a single dwelling and Blackpit Lane which is a sunken single-track road beyond.
-Further to the east is the Staffordshire Railway Walk.
+1.1.1 The application site is a 1.9ha area of agricultural land located within the Green Belt.
+The site is fairly level with a slight slope from north to south.
+Overhead power lines associated with the existing 4.3ha electricity substation to the west, pass over the site and to the north and south of the site.
+A hedge and trees run along the northern and western boundary of the site.

+1.1.2 The area immediately to the south and east is open agricultural land with a single dwelling, Blackpit Lane which is a sunken single-track road, and further east the Staffordshire Railway Walk.
 There is no existing formal vehicular access to the site.
-The Staffordshire and Worcestershire Canal, lies approximately 120m to the west of the site boundary.
+Agricultural fields lie directly to the north with Penstone Lane and a row of dwellings beyond.
+The Staffordshire and Worcestershire Canal, a Conservation Area and Local Wildlife Site, lies approximately 250m to the west of the site, adjacent to the existing substation.